ivanleongwm/fe_assignment/README.md

              Invalid mirrors in designfile.
              Number of holes missing.
              Number of holes not on first uncommented line.

-To Do: Mirror or Rays out of range or 0
+Exit Code 5: Mirror or Rays out of range or 0